 Incorporate all modes of communication: interpersonal, Interpretative, and Presentational

-Expose students to the target language in an immersions setting
+Expose students to the target language in an immersion setting

 Promote and incorporate communicative strategies on a daily basis